yuta-ike/gdsc_client/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Next, please change the link to your local IP link in lib/request.dart

 ## Google Vision API Setup